Unary numeral system: Complexity

 Compared to standard positional numeral systems, the unary system is inconvenient and hence is not used in practice for large calculations.
 It occurs in some decision problem descriptions in theoretical computer science (e.g. some P-complete problems), where it is used to "artificially" decrease the run-time or space requirements of a problem.
 For instance, the problem of integer factorization is suspected to require more than a polynomial function of the length of the input as run-time if the input is given in binary, but it only needs linear runtime if the input is presented in unary.
 However, this is potentially misleading.
 Using a unary input is slower for any given number, not faster; the distinction is that a binary (or larger base) input is proportional to the base 2 (or larger base) logarithm of the number while unary input is proportional to the number itself.
 Therefore, while the run-time and space requirement in unary looks better as function of the input size, it does not represent a more efficient solution.

 In computational complexity theory, unary numbering is used to distinguish strongly NP-complete problems from problems that are NP-complete but not strongly NP-complete.
 A problem in which the input includes some numerical parameters is strongly NP-complete if it remains NP-complete even when the size of the input is made artificially larger by representing the parameters in unary.
 For such a problem, there exist hard instances for which all parameter values are at most polynomially large.

 Applications

-Unary numbering is used as part of some data compression algorithms such as Golomb coding.
+In addition to the application in tally marks, unary numbering is used as part of some data compression algorithms such as Golomb coding.
 It also forms the basis for the Peano axioms for formalizing arithmetic within mathematical logic.

 A form of unary notation called Church encoding is used to represent numbers within lambda calculus.

+Some email spam filters tag messages with a number of asterisks in an e-mail header such as X-Spam-Bar or X-SPAM-LEVEL.
+The larger the number, the more likely the email is considered spam.
+Using a unary representation instead of a decimal number lets the user search for messages with a given rating or higher.
+For example, searching for **** yield messages with a rating of at least 4.